vcamarggo/interview-exercises/README.md

 Mock folder has problems based in mock interviews with SDEs;

-Monitoring folder is a implementation of a real interview of a colleague;
+OOP folder is a implementation of a some OOP designs;